vapene/paper_classification_v2/README.md

-# paper_classification_v2
+# Classification of Contamination Patterns of Recyclable Paper through a Hierarchical Ensemble Model

 Paper Classification AI
-This is an implementation of paper classification module designed for combinatorial project with professor Arum Lee.
+This is an implementation of paper classification module designed for combinatorial project.
-ALthoguh the original code is based on An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition, dataset is self-made.
+The original code is based on An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition, dataset is self-made.

 ## Environment
 Below is a list of notable packages and their versions.